Losant/losant-rest-ruby/docs/dashboards.md

 ## Get

-Returns the dashboards owned by the current user
+Returns the dashboards the current user has permission to see

 ```ruby
 client.dashboards.get(params)